krahets/hello-algo/docs-en/chapter_array_and_linkedlist/linked_list.md

 # Linked Lists

 Memory space is a shared resource among all programs.
-In a complex system environment, available memory can be dispersed throughout the memory.
+In a complex system environment, available memory can be dispersed throughout the memory space.
 We understand that the memory allocated for an array must be continuous.
 However, for very large arrays, finding a sufficiently large contiguous memory space might be challenging.
-This is when the flexible advantage of linked lists becomes evident.
+This is where the flexible advantage of linked lists becomes evident.

 A "linked list" is a linear data structure in which each element is a node object, and the nodes are interconnected through "references".
 These references hold the memory addresses of subsequent nodes, enabling navigation from one node to the next.

-The design of linked lists allows for their nodes to be distributed across various memory locations without requiring contiguous memory addresses.
+The design of linked lists allows for their nodes to be distributed across memory locations without requiring contiguous memory addresses.

 ![Linked List Definition and Storage Method](linked_list.assets/linkedlist_definition.png)

-From the illustration in the figure above, we see that the basic building block of a linked list is the "node" object.
+From the figure above, we see that the basic building block of a linked list is the "node" object.
 Each node comprises two key components: the node's "value" and a "reference" to the next node.

-- The initial node in a linked list is the "head node", while the final one is the "tail node".
+- The first node in a linked list is the "head node", and the final one is the "tail node".
 - The tail node points to "null", designated as `null` in Java, `nullptr` in C++, and `None` in Python.
 - In languages that support pointers, like C, C++, Go, and Rust, this "reference" is typically implemented as a "pointer".